Jay Wexler

 Jay D. Wexler (born April 12, 1969) is an American legal scholar known for being the first to study laughter at the Supreme Court of the United States.
 His work also focuses on church-state issues, constitutional law, and environmental law.
-Wexler is a professor of law at Boston University School of Law.
+Wexler is a professor of law at the Boston University School of Law.

 Biography

-Wexler earned a B.A., magna cum laude in East Asian Studies from Harvard University in 1991, his M.A. in religious studies from the University of Chicago Divinity School in 1993, and his J.D. from Stanford Law School in 1997, where he was a Notes Editor on the Stanford Law Review and a Semifinalist in the Kirkwood Moot Court competition.
+Wexler earned a B.A., magna cum laude in East Asian Studies from Harvard University in 1991, his M.A. in religious studies from the University of Chicago Divinity School in 1993, and his J.D. from Stanford Law School in 1997, where he was a notes editor on the Stanford Law Review and a semifinalist in the Kirkwood Moot Court competition.
 After law school, Wexler clerked for Judge David Tatel on the United States Court of Appeals for the District of Columbia Circuit and for Justice Ruth Bader Ginsburg at the Supreme Court of the United States.
 He was an attorney advisor at the Department of Justice Office of Legal Counsel from 1999 to 2001.
 Wexler began teaching at Boston University School of Law in 2001 and became a tenured professor in 2007.

 Wexler has appeared on National Public Radio's All Things Considered and On Point, CNBC, C-SPAN, State of Belief, the Brian Lehrer Show, New Hampshire Public Radio's Word of Mouth, and has been featured in Leah Remini: Scientology and the Aftermath and Hail Satan?
 He is admitted to the bar in Illinois and Massachusetts.

 Supreme Court laughter

 In 2005, Wexler's pioneering research counted the number of times each Supreme Court justice generated laughter in the courtroom, as indicated in the official transcript, as well as each Justice's "Laughter Episodes Instigated Per Argument Average," by dividing each justice's total laughs for the 2004–2005 term by the number of oral arguments he or she attended.
-This lighthearted inquiry to determine "the relative funniness of the Justices" was replicated by Wexler in 2007.
+This inquiry determining "the relative funniness of the Justices" was replicated by Wexler in 2007.
 Since then, other scholars have built on these initial studies and seriously examined how laughter is used by the justices at the Supreme Court.